Catharina Questiers: Other activities

-Catherina was not just a formidable poet and playwright.
-She was a very dynamic, and multitalented artist as well.
-She and her brother, David, “etched in copper and wood, drew, sculpted, embroidered, and was skilled in the art cutting.
-Engravings of her hand appeared in the (comical) olipodrigo (1654) (Nozeman).”
-These pictures illustrated some of her poems as well as the poems of her brother, David.
+Catherina was a poet and playwright as well as a versatile visual artist.
+She and her brother, David, worked in copper and wood engraving, drawing, sculpture, embroidery, and paper cutting.
+Engravings by Catherina appeared in Olipodrigo (1654), edited by Nozeman, and were used to illustrate both her own poems and those of her brother.

 Life as a single woman

 Catharina Questiers married at the age of 34, which was relatively unusual at the time.
 Artists who painted her commented upon her appearance.
-Van De Vondel calls Catharina the “clean katheryn”.
+Van De Vondel calls Catharina "de schone Katharyn” (the beautiful Katharyn).
 However, Constantijn Huygens offers a contrasting opinion; in a letter he writes that she was ‘the big fat one in Amsterdam’.
 Paintings of Catharina, especiallyin particular, paintings done by both Van De Vondel's, and Adriaen van Ostade's, Catherina is illustrated as a somewhat over-weight woman.
 There is a slight possibility that her outward appearance had was the reason for her being married at 34, only four years before her death.
 All of her sisters married before her.
 “Maria (1614/15- 1677) married Henry Goyer, sheriff of Heemstede, bailiff and later dike warden of the island of Texel.
 Petronella (1620/21-1677), married the famous Amsterdam and builder Philip Vingboons Aaltje (1618/19 - 1680) with the notary Quirijn Spit Hoff.”
 Catharina's reason for not marrying so quickly was that she loved her freedom.
 She'd often say, “I love my freedom”, in response to questions of marriage.
 It's speculated, however, that financial riches played a strong role in her not marrying.
 Over the years, Catherina developed a great deal of wealth, so much so, that she gave over 10,000 guilders, (a large sum of money), to her brother, David's wife, after he died.